domcleal/as_deprecation_tracker/README.md

 `line_tolerance` to tune).
 Usually the filename and method name are sufficient to match the caller without needing line numbers.

+Additional whitelist files may be placed below the root of each Rails engine and will be loaded at startup in addition to the main Rails root config file.

 ### Configuration

 Use an initializer to change ASDT's behaviour at startup: